Geoffrey24/Milestion1_Group43/Milestone_2/Coverage_Testing_Report.md

 ### 2.1 Description

-Explain how you designed the test cases (i.e., test_all_functions.py) to reach 100% statement coverage.
+The test cases are designed to reach 100% statement coverage as they exercise every line in each function to determine wheter the function meets the coverage report or not.
+Each test case is directly testing a hard coded function to ensure the projects functions operate as intended.
+The test cases produce a covergae report to ensure the functions are tested 100% and function as intended.

 ### 2.2 Testing Results
 You can use the following command to run the statement coverage test and generate the report in the terminal.
 Afterward, include a screenshot of the report.